Skip to main content

 If referencing a digital copy of this Benchmark, clicking a Policy ID will open a link to the associated Policy definition in Azure.

-By default, App Service Authentication is disabled when a new app is created using the command-line tool or Azure Portal console.
+By default, App Service Authentication is disabled when a new app is created using the command-line tool or the Azure portal.

 1. https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-overview